aws-samples/amazon-q-business-samples/README.md

 # Amazon Q Business Samples

-> This repository contains how-to guides, introduction to key use cases, and code samples to help you accelerate Amazon Q Business implementation.
+> This repository provides guides, use cases, and code samples for implementing Amazon Q Business.

 [Amazon Q Business](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/what-is.html) is a generative AI assistant that helps organizations find information, gain insights, and take action.
 It answers questions, provides summaries, generates content, and completes tasks securely using enterprise data and systems.
 Users can access the assistant through APIs, web chat, browser extensions, and integrations with Slack and Microsoft Teams.